virtusize/integration_ios/README.md

 In order to debug that API call, you can subscribe to the `NotificationCenter` and observe two `Notification.Name` aliases:

 - `Virtusize.productDataCheckDidFail`, which receives the `UserInfo` containing a message with the cause of the failure.
-- `Virtusize.productDataCheckDidSucceed` that will be sent if the call is succesfull.
+- `Virtusize.productDataCheckDidSucceed` that will be sent if the call is successful.

 If the check fails, the button will be hidden.